 Can horses eat pumpkins?

-- Yes, your horse can eat pumpkin as a treat!
+Yes, your horse can eat pumpkin as a treat!
 This is the short answer.
 But you may want to think twice about it.
 Horses may, or may not, like the taste of pumpkin.
-If your horse is one that does like pumpkin, then it’s perfectly OK to feed him some.
+If your horse likes pumpkin, it’s perfectly OK to feed him some.
 Assuming you do so without going crazy overboard on the treats.

 Here are some safe ways to feed your horse pumpkin: